dlang/DIPs/DIPs/1NNN-PJB.md

   available to "usable without the D runtime" or "`-betterC` compatible."

 The total number of packages in these categories, filtered for duplicates, is 384, or 20% of registered packages.
-This suggests that roughly *one in five* D language projects has at least one reason to be interested in an error-handling mechanism that does not use exceptions.
+This suggests that roughly one in five D projects have at least one reason to be interested in an error-handling mechanism that does not use exceptions.

 #### Alternatives